ptahproject/ptah/docs/unique.rst

 Interactivity
 -------------
-The default ptah_app UI will require websockets for interactivity.
+The default ptah.cmsapp UI will require websockets for interactivity.
 Ptah will still work by running simply 1 server (HTTP) but it will be recommended to run a second server dedicated to websockets.
 We aim to provide facilities which will make developing security interactive web applications